Conquering Insurance Issues and ProblemsSave as Favorite

 - Before writing the appeal letter, the guide suggests, be sure you understand your diagnosis and your coverage; get a copy of the denial letter and understand the basis on which the treatment or other care has been denied.
 According to provisions in the Federal Employee Retirement and Income Security Act (ERISA), a specific reason for the denial should be stated in the letter.
 If you don't understand specifics in the letter, call the plan and ask for a contact person; have the representative explain exactly why the care has been denied.

 - Re-appeal and External Appeals.
 If your appeal has been denied, you can re-appeal the decision.
-Some states with state-regulated plans allow you to appeal to a panel of outside experts; these panels overturn original denials in about half the cases.Be sure to check The National Association of Insurance Commissioner's web site: (www.naic.org) which provides links to specific state departments of insurance and other departments that regulate managed care.
-You can find out, if your state has external review boards for appeals and how to access their help.
+The ACA now requires each state to have an external appeals process, where you can appeal to a panel of outside experts; these panels overturn original denials in about half the cases .Be sure to check The National Association of Insurance Commissioner's web site: (www.naic.org) which provides links to specific state departments of insurance and other departments that regulate managed care.

 - Ask about changing treatment schedules.
 To reduce your out-of-pocket expenses, you might also ask your doctor if you can spread out the routine tests you need, just slightly, without compromising your care.
 For instance, you might ask your doctor if you can take a blood test monthly instead of biweekly.
 You might also ask if he can prescribe generic drugs rather than brand names; again, only if it would not compromise the quality of your care.

 - Ask about clinic options.
 If you are receiving care at a teaching hospital, or if your physician practices at one, you might ask if you can receive care through a clinic setting at the teaching hospital.
 Your own doctor may sometimes deliver care there, or he may refer you to a colleague who does.
 Getting treatment in that setting may take a bit longer, but the quality of care is excellent and the fees may be less.